belle2/basf2/online_book/prerequisites/ssh.rst

     the initial tmux session.

-All these command take optional arguments to be able to handle multiple sessions and there are many more useful tmux commands than those listed here, for example if you want to have multiple windows (tmux "tabs") and panes in a tmux.
+All these commands take optional arguments to be able to handle multiple sessions and there are many more useful tmux commands than those listed here, for example if you want to have multiple windows (tmux "tabs") and panes in a tmux.
 To see those, check out the documentation links above, where you will